Business advice: 5 common mistakes to avoid when selecting business insurance

 Choosing cover only based on price

 Every business is unique — down to trade, number of employees, building and location.
-That’s why you need to go through a number of questions with a broker to ensure you’re properly insured.
+That’s why you need to go through a number of questions with a broker to ensure your cover meets your needs.

 At Bionic, we don’t compromise on quality when arranging business insurance.
-While we want to help you get the best deal, we also want to make sure our customers are fully insured.
+While we want to help you get the best deal, we also want to make sure our customers are sufficiently insured.

-Start a quote online today and our knowledgeable insurance team is on hand to help guide you through the process.
+Start a quote online today and our knowledgeable insurance team will be on hand to help guide you through the process.

 Not checking documentation